Last Updated on August 6, 2020 by Christine Kaaloa

 I’m vegetarian, so can’t vouch too much for Fremantle’s seafood – but I’ve heard it’s delicious.
 Restaurants nationwide source their seafood from Fremantle, but of course here, it’s all local, so is one of the more sustainable places in Australia to consume seafood.
 There are lots of seafood restaurants lining the harbour.

-Moore & Moore Café Fremantle
+Coffee and vegetarian snacks at Moore & Moore Café Fremantle

 Australia is known for its keen interest in coffee making, and Moore & Moore Cafe Fremantle is my favourite spot in Fremantle to grab a fix of caffeine.
 Offering coffee, snacks and delicious meals – with lots of vegetarian and vegan options – this café, with a scenic outside garden, is the perfect place to soak in the atmosphere of Fremantle.
 There’s even an attached art gallery!